Destination Tokyo: Reception

-Destination Tokyo premiered in Pittsburgh, Pennsylvania on December 15, 1943 as a benefit for crippled children.
-According to Warner Bros records Destination Tokyo earned $3,237,000 locally and $1,307,000 domestically.
+Destination Tokyo premiered in Pittsburgh on December 15, 1943, as a benefit for crippled children.
+According to Warner Bros. records, it earned $3,237,000 domestically and $1,307,000 internationally.

-In a contemporary film review of Destination Tokyo in The New York Times, reviewer Bosley Crowther had some reservations about the production values employed, "It has a lot of exciting incident in it; some slick, manly performances are turned in by Cary Grant (as the commander), John Garfield, Alan Hale and Dane Clark.
+The New York Times reviewer Bosley Crowther wrote:

+It has a lot of exciting incident in it; some slick, manly performances are turned in by Cary Grant (as the commander), John Garfield, Alan Hale and Dane Clark.
 But an essential rule of visual drama, which is to put within a frame only so much explicit action as can be realistically accepted in a space of time, is here completely violated.
-The Warners have a big but too extravagant action film."
+The Warners have a big but too extravagant action film.

-In contrast, the review in Variety magazine, was effusive in its praise. "'Destination Tokyo' runs two hours and 15 minutes, and that’s a lot of film.
+In contrast, the review in Variety magazine, was effusive in its praise:

+'Destination Tokyo' runs two hours and 15 minutes, and that's a lot of film.
 But none of it is wasted.
 In its unspooling is crammed enough excitement for possibly a couple of pictures.
 Here is a film whose hero is the Stars and Stripes; the performers are merely symbols of that heroism.
-Here is a film of superbly pooled talents."
+Here is a film of superbly pooled talents.

+Critic and writer James Agee writing in The Nation in 1944 stated that it "combines a good deal of fairly exciting submarine warfare with at least as much human interest, which I found neither very human nor at all interesting."
+Leslie Halliwell gave it one of four stars: "Solid, well acted war suspenser, but overlong."

-A later release of Destination Tokyo was a colorized version.
+A later release of Destination Tokyo was colorized.

-Awards and honors
+Nominations

 Screenwriter Steve Fisher received an Academy Award nomination for his original story for Destination Tokyo.

-Destination Tokyo is recognized by American Film Institute in these lists: